tengkusyafiq/Udemy---React---The-Complete-Guide-by-Maximilian---Lecture-Notes/README.md

 So, to read from each topic or changes, see the commits historically.

 Lecture topic labelling:
-eg: 1.3.2 = topic 1, video 3, 2 changes/commit numbers
+eg: 1.3.2 = topic 1, video 3, changes/commit number 2

 ## 1.4 Making single page app using component multiple times and simple props